 The indoor temps of a house have probably been a debate forever.

 The thing that jumped right out at me, was that there really did seem to be a constant battle between spouses about what an acceptable temp should be.
 Almost universally, there always seemed to be a five degree differential.
-Whatever one spouse wanted it on, the argument was that it should be five degrees in the opposite direction.
+Whatever one spouse wants it on, the argument was that it should be five degrees in the opposite direction.

 So let's take a peek and come up with the most compelling arguments I could find on Reddit.
 Maybe there's some ammo here that you missed that you could use to rev it up a notch with your significant other to make your case.
 I bid you good luck on your quest, as this argument has never been really settled in the history of the world.